 4.3 The student will describe the importance of identifying and accessing health resources for personal and community health.

-Identify ways to boost the immune system to reduce risk of communicable or noncommunicable disease.Compare recommended serving size and actual package size for foods or beverages.
+Describe the effects of nutrition, personal hygiene, and sleep on the immune system.

+Identify ways to moderate intake of foods high in saturated and trans fats, including understanding the role of serving sizes.

+Explain how serving sizes, additives, preservatives and added sugar affect one’s health over time (e.g., increased vulnerability to disease and obesity).

+Design snack options that include protein, vegetables, and fruit.

 Create a plan to meet the daily requirement for physical activity, rest, and sleep, using valid and reliable resources.

-Analyze prevention resources for avoiding alcohol, tobacco, inhalants, and other drugs.
+Develop a plan to prevent the spread of communicable disease.

+Explore methods to reduce risks associated with noncommunicable/chronic disease.

 Determine the importance of resistance/refusal skills in saying no to alcohol, tobacco, inhalants, and other drugs.

-Describe the importance of early detection of health problems.

-Identify accurate and inaccurate health information.

-Analyze resources for personal and community health from health care agencies, printed materials, broadcast media, the Internet, and audiovisual materials.
+Demonstrate effective refusal skills for situations involving peer pressure to use harmful substances.

+Promote safe participation in recreational activities.

+Develop strategies for safe Internet and online gaming use.

-Identify strategies and resources to manage feelings that may result from loss and grief.
+Identify strategies and resources, including understanding the role of school counselors, psychologists, and social workers, to manage feelings that may result from loss and grief.

-Analyze positive strategies for resolving conflict.

-Practice communication skills to overcome common communication difficulties.Describe the relationship of positive self-concept, meeting academic goals, and participation in co-curricular and extracurricular activities.
+Promote strategies to report bullying and aggressive behaviors and to safely advocate and stand up for others.

+Demonstrate strategies to resolve conflict in a variety of situations.

+Identify trusted adults at home, in school, and in the community who can help with unsafe or uncomfortable situations.

+Practice initiating, sustaining, and ending conversations.

+Explain how challenges and successes provide learning experiences to help develop a healthy self-concept.

+Describe ways to show compassion for others.

-Identify problems and possible solutions for community health issues.
+Identify possible solutions for a community health issue and volunteer opportunities to address the issue.

-Discuss the benefits of volunteering, and identify local volunteer opportunities.

-Develop strategies to reduce air pollution.
+Develop strategies to reduce water pollution.

 Grade Five

 Students in grade five distinguish reliable from unreliable health information and resources.
 Students’ practices and behaviors demonstrate health knowledge and skills.
-Emphasis is placed on demonstrating interpersonal skills, assuming responsibility for personal health habits, and practicing behaviors that promote active, healthy lifestyles.
-Students analyze the influences of advertising and various media on personal and community health.
+Emphasis is placed on demonstrating interpersonal skills (relationship skills), assuming responsibility for personal health habits (self-awareness, self-management, and responsible decision making), and practicing behaviors that promote active, healthy lifestyles (self-management).
+Students analyze the influences of advertising and various media on personal and community health (social awareness).

 Essential Health Concepts